 Capacity: ability of system to do this, knowledge of people to use systems

 What are LIMS using?
-What is their staff resources to build ELR?
+What are their staff resources to build ELR?
 What are their actual resources to implement (fiscal)?

 For public health labs, have done plenty of surveys on capacity and APHL has those data to be shared.